 The 21eme Regiment de Ligne is a UK reenactment society that portrays a French infantry regiment during the late Napoleonic wars.
 We're a group of people from all walks of life who come together for some weekends to share our passion for history and to have some fun!
-We strive to portray French soldiers in the Napoleonic was as accurately as possible.
+We strive to portray French soldiers in the Napoleonic wars as accurately as possible.
 We are one of the largest and oldest French units in the UK and also have a company in the United States.

-We attend events across England and Wales and make yearly forays onto the European continent for even bigger reenactment events.
+We attend events across England and Wales and make yearly forays onto the European continent for even bigger re-enactment events.
 At events we sleep under canvas tents and put on battle displays presenting the French drill and tactics.
 The French dominated the European continent for 22 years and marched from Lisbon to Moscow and everywhere in between.

 Our goal is to present to the public the lives of French soldiers of the Napoleonic wars, from drill to daily military life.
-We are always on the look for recruits to join the ranks as a fusilier, or other roles such as a camp follower or musician.
+We are always on the look out for recruits to join the ranks as a fusilier, or other roles such as a camp follower or musician.

 Fusilier Keir Broughton taking aim